 Blade Thickness: 0.108″ (2.8mm)

-Its shape and size make it extremely pocket-friendly, easily fitting into the watch pocket of a pair of denim jeans thanks to its deep-carry wire clip.
+Its shape and size make it extremely pocket-friendly, easily fitting into the watch pocket of jeans thanks to its deep-carry wire clip.
 You could remove the clip, but why?
-It keeps the knife perfectly on the pocket’s lip.
-The clip is also reversible, though that’s not mandatory for a two-handed opening folder.
+It keeps the knife perfectly secured at the pocket’s edge.
+The clip is also reversible, though that is not essential for a two-handed opening folder.

 With its thin profile and light weight, combined with the clip, the Roadie XL can even be carried in a shirt pocket like a pen.
-In short, it’s a knife meant to stay on your person almost unnoticed.
+In short, it is a knife designed to remain on you almost unnoticed.

-The action is smooth, with two stops/steps before the blade fully opens.
-In practice, it feels smoother than my Urban, which only requires a single hand to deploy.
+The action is smooth, with two detents before the blade fully opens.
+In practice, it feels smoother than my Urban, which deploys with a single motion.

 With a slightly longer blade than the Urban, the Roadie XL remains legal to carry in countries such as Denmark, the UK, or Germany.
-Mine arrived razor sharp straight out of the box, so I’m in no particular hurry to convex the edge.
+Mine arrived razor sharp straight out of the box, so I am not in any hurry to convex the edge.

-Mine came razor sharp right out of the box.
-So I’m not in a special hurry to convex its edge.
+Mine came razor sharp straight out of the box, so I’m not in any particular hurry to convex its edge.

-You can immediately recognize Sal Glesser’s signature design—a clear mark that it’s his invention.
-Sal is an inventor, and it’s always impressive to see how he manages to create clever, practical tools.
+You can immediately recognize Sal Glesser’s signature design — a clear mark of his inventive approach.
+Sal is an inventor at heart, and it is always impressive to see how he manages to create clever, practical tools.
 Quoting him directly:

 “When the Transportation Security Administration (TSA) briefly considered allowing the carry of knives on airplanes again, Spyderco designed the Roadie™ to fit their guidelines.
 We created an incredibly popular modern expression of the classic penknife.
 Since bigger can indeed be better, the Roadie now has a big brother: the Roadie XL.
-It faithfully offers all the defining features of its smaller counterpart—including a non-locking “notched-joint” mechanism, a textured index-finger choil, and contoured, injection-molded handle scales.
-Its full-flat-ground sheepfoot-style blade is crafted from M398 stainless steel and features our distinctive “Double Dent™”—a pair of symmetrical dimples in the blade that provide a solid purchase for a fingernail-free two-handed opening.
+It faithfully offers all the defining features of its smaller counterpart — including a non-locking “notched-joint” mechanism, a textured index-finger choil, and contoured, injection-molded handle scales.
+Its full-flat-ground sheepfoot-style blade is crafted from M398 stainless steel and features our distinctive “Double Dent™” — a pair of symmetrical dimples in the blade that provide a solid purchase for fingernail-free, two-handed opening.
 In addition to its larger size, the Roadie XL also adds a deep-pocket wire clip for convenient top-of-the-pocket carry.”

-Now, let’s talk about M398, one of Spyderco’s premium powder metallurgy steels, only available in limited flash batches, all made in Maniago, Italy.
+Now, let’s talk about M398, one of Spyderco’s premium powder metallurgy steels, produced in limited flash batches in Maniago, Italy.

 From what I understand, M398 is closer to CPM-90V than to M390.
-Quoting Darrin Thomas’s analysis (which is worth reading in full):
+Quoting Darrin Thomas’s analysis:

-When M398 was used in a previous flash batch for the SpyMyto, I wasn’t particularly excited—it felt like overkill for a folder that seemed built for hard use.
-The Myto is essentially the big brother of my Nano made in CPM Magnacut, and a SpyNano in M398 is also on the bench.
-In comparison, Magnacut is far tougher than M398, making it more suitable for wide, workhorse blades.
+When M398 was used in a previous flash batch for the SpyMyto, I was not particularly excited — it felt like overkill for a folder intended for hard use.
+The Myto is essentially the big brother of my Nano in CPM Magnacut, and a SpyNano in M398 is also on the bench.
+In comparison, Magnacut is far tougher than M398, making it better suited for wider, workhorse blades.

-On the Roadie XL, though, this is a different story.
-Like with my Heinie Urban in S90V, these small blades are not intended for bushcraft—but some highly skilled bushcrafters can make miracles with even a 2-inch slipjoint, as shown in an inspiring video I recently saw.
+On the Roadie XL, however, it is a different story.
+Like with my Heinie Urban in S90V, these small blades are not intended for bushcraft — although skilled users can achieve remarkable results even with a 2-inch slipjoint, as shown in an inspiring video I recently watched.

-Slip-joints are gentle companions for both ladies and gentlemen.
-For those with long nails, the Roadie XL is equipped with its distinctive “Double Dent™”—a pair of symmetrical dimples in the blade that provide a solid purchase for a fingernail-free, two-handed opening.
+Slipjoints are gentle companions for both ladies and gentlemen.
+For those with long nails, the Roadie XL features its distinctive “Double Dent™” — a pair of symmetrical dimples in the blade that provide a secure grip for fingernail-free, two-handed opening.

-Its high wear resistance comes in handy, as these small blades often encounter cardboard, which can be surprisingly abrasive.
-I also recall Roger, my father-in-law, wielding his old Pradel slip-joint like a crowbar or flat screwdriver, without a second thought.
-Old-timers often treated knives mercilessly, using them until the blade was as thin as a needle.
+Its high wear resistance is useful, as these small blades often encounter cardboard, which can be surprisingly abrasive.
+I also recall Roger, my father-in-law, using his old Pradel slipjoint like a crowbar or screwdriver without hesitation.
+Older users often treated knives as true tools until they were worn down to almost nothing.

-I’m confident the Roadie XL with its M398 blade would make an excellent hare skinner—the fur is full of sand that can destroy an edge almost instantly.
+I am confident the Roadie XL, with its M398 blade, would make an excellent hare skinner — fur full of sand can destroy an edge very quickly.
 Tuscan hare hunters would likely appreciate its durability.
-Its high wear-resistant alloy makes perfect sense here.
-Additionally, the blade is relatively thick at 2.8 mm, which would otherwise be prone to breakage.
+The high wear-resistant alloy makes perfect sense here, and the blade is also relatively thick at 2.8 mm, reducing the risk of damage.

-Ergonomically, the Roadie works beautifully for a slip-joint because you can hold the blade by its choil—a feature rarely found on traditional slip-joints.
-Even most Swiss Army Knives lack that level of security, and with M398’s toughness, the blade cannot close on your fingers.
+Ergonomically, the Roadie works beautifully for a slipjoint because you can use the choil for control — a feature rarely found in traditional designs.
+Even most Swiss Army Knives do not offer that level of security.
 As Spyderco notes:

 “Unlike traditional penknives, the Roadie also features a subtle index-finger choil that increases control of the knife during use and acts as a safeguard against unintentional closure.”

-There’s no undue pressure on the pivot, often the most delicate part of many folding knives.
-If you are careful not to twist the point in wood, the Roadie XL can withstand applied force directly to the blade.
-This makes it another “Lil Big Blade”—small but versatile.
+There is no undue pressure on the pivot, often the most fragile part of folding knives.
+If you avoid twisting the tip in wood, the Roadie XL can handle direct cutting force on the blade.
+This makes it another “Lil Big Blade” — small, but highly capable.

 It can serve as a steak knife, whittler, label remover, balloon popper, nail cleaner, or cardboard cutter.
-Brown cardboard is notorious for edge damage, but not for an alloy like M398, packed with carbides.
+Cardboard is especially abrasive, but not for a steel like M398, rich in carbide content.

-And in today’s world, one more practical advantage: it is extremely sheeple-friendly.
-The Roadie XL looks like a pocket knife, not a tactical or soldier’s tool, making it socially unobtrusive yet highly capable.
+And in today’s world, one final advantage: it is extremely sheeple-friendly.
+It looks like a pocket knife, not a tactical weapon — discreet, elegant, and highly functional.

-Beauty is in the eye of the beholder, but to me, this blade—shaped almost like a scaled-down cutlass—is pure eye candy.
+Beauty is in the eye of the beholder, but to me, this blade — shaped like a scaled-down cutlass — is pure eye candy.

-Interestingly, I’ve discovered that I can open it one-handed in two distinct ways:
+Interestingly, I can open it one-handed in two different ways:

-A fast wrist flick while holding the blade itself.
+A quick wrist flick while holding the blade.

-By gripping the blade with thumb and index finger and gently pushing the handle away with the middle and ring fingers.
+By gripping the blade between thumb and index finger while pushing the handle away with the remaining fingers.

-So, even though it wasn’t designed as a one-hand opener, the Roadie XL can function surprisingly well as a one-handed knife in either technique.
+So even though it was not designed as a one-hand opener, the Roadie XL can still function surprisingly well as one.

-Compared to a traditional sheepfoot slipjoint, the Roadie XL is incredibly light yet sports a premium alloy blade (Since August 2025 another slipjoint with M398 is available: The Metropolitan.).
-And at under 100 euros, the Roadie XL is an exceptional bargain for what it offers.
+Compared to a traditional sheepfoot slipjoint, the Roadie XL is incredibly light while offering a premium alloy blade.
+(Since August 2025, another M398 slipjoint has joined the lineup: the Metropolitan.)

-This is one of Sal Glesser’s finest EDC designs—a true Every Day Carry folder that balances elegance, utility, and performance.
+This is one of Sal Glesser’s finest EDC designs — a perfect balance of elegance, utility, and performance.
 And for once, size really matters with a Roadie.
-No wonder it’s already sold out on the Golden site!
-There is part II here.
+No wonder it sold out so quickly on the Golden site!
+Part II is here.

 I have seen a video where someone is stabbing concrete with its Spyderco Police 4 to show how K390 is strong !
 The blade of that famous knife is thin and this thinness is here for a purpose: Sal Glesser has decided to use the Police 4 plateforme according to his own desire but toughness and impact resistance may have weighed in on the decision.
 For once the Police is not especially aimed at the LEO but those ELU who use their thin knives hard !